fxxrytail/skzcode/content/support/skz-comeback/index.md

 * Counted in all music shows.

 Please consider buying verified account, donate any amount to streaming teams, or apply as volunteer to stream for free.
 When you already have your account and proper setup for streaming, you may already leave it play for hours.
 It's easy!
 For inquiries and more detailed information about Korean music streaming platforms you may reach out to {{< a "Stay Department" "https://twitter.com/stay_department" >}} and follow them for updates.

-### Update

-Stay Department's donation will be used for next comeback but if you want your donation to be used for Christmas EveL you may contact them.
-They have an ongoing project to help new streamers be familiar with the streaming platforms.

-{{< tweet 1460776113949458432 >}}

-{{<tweet 1462062056815747077 >}}

 ## Physical Sales